nyuad-space/dumpling/README.md

 - Arbitrary STM32F411 DFU bootloading error
 - Check forward current rating for Schottky diodes.
 Generally 1A would work
 - Consider using more current sensors i.e. measure current draw from each board, from VIN total etc.
+- Add in extra LEDs, buttons, etc. for extra functions/debugging in the future
+- Unless saving space is a priority, consider using 0603 instead of 0402 for easier potential fixes